 Jordan Buschur comes from a long line of collectors, and her paintings reflect this proclivity towards amassing objects.
 An artist, educator, and curator, she received an M.F.A. from Brooklyn College, the City University of New York.
-Her work has been shown internationally, including exhibitions with Thierry Goldberg Gallery, Tiger Strikes Asteroid (New York), Vox Populi, and the Toledo Museum of Art.
+Her work has been shown internationally, including exhibitions with the Center for Book Arts (New York), Tiger Strikes Asteroid (New York), and Vox Populi.
 She was a community teaching resident at the Bemis Center for Contemporary Arts and the Sheldon Museum of Art and completed residencies at Chashama North, the Kimmel Harding Nelson Center for the Arts, and the Vermont Studio Center.
 Awards include the Kimmel Foundation Artist Award and the Charles Shaw Painting Award.
 Her artwork has been featured on the Creative Boom, Jealous Curator, and Young Space, among others.
 She has curated exhibitions at Cuchifritos Gallery and Spring/Break Art Show, both in New York City.
 Buschur is the former Director of the Eisentrager-Howard Gallery at the University of Nebraska, Lincoln and the Prescott Gallery, Lincoln, NE.
 She currently works with The Arts Commission, Toledo, OH and The Neon Heater Art Gallery, Findlay, OH.

 My paintings implant ordinary objects with psychological meanings, implying a human presence through depictions of accumulated collections.
 Recent paintings focus on the assortment of objects found in drawers.
-These paintings are made from photographs of the interiors of junk drawers belonging to family members and close friends.
+These paintings are made from photographs of the interiors of drawers belonging to family members and close friends.
 Painting the array of collected objects is an act of meditation on my relationship with the owner, as I dwell on the mundane detail of their accumulated junk.
 However, the paintings stop short of functioning as a portrait of an individual through their amassed objects.
 Instead, the collections signify the material weight of modern life, the anxiety of consumption, and the anonymity of personal effects.